t-richards/trueblock/README.md

 # TrueBlock

-The simple website blocker which blocks websites and reminds you why you blocked them.
+The simple website blocker which blocks websites and helps you remember why you blocked them.

 This extension is a heavy-handed blocker whose purpose is to block entire domains.
 If you want more granular blocking control, we recommend using a different tool.